ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab003.md

 }
 {% endhighlight %}

-In this method you simply check to see if the ADC value is greater than half of its resolution - in other words, is it halfway dark?
+In this method you simply check to see if the ADC value is greater than two-thirds of the ADC's resolution - in other words, is it kind of dark?
 If it is, turn on the LED and paint the indicator bar in the UI red, otherwise, turn off the LED and paint the indicator bar light gray.

 ### Test Run the App
 At this point you can deploy and run the application to see if the photoresistor and LED are working.
 You still haven't sent a message to Azure, but testing the circuit is never a bad idea.
 To deploy this application to your RPi2, select __ARM__ from the _Solution Platforms_ list in the toolbar, and select __REMOTE MACHINE__ from the _Device_ dropdown list in the toolbar.